Fender Princeton Reverb II

 super prii front

-I've been runnng the website for nearly 4 years, but until Mike emailed me I had no idea these amps existed.
+I'd been running the website for nearly 4 years, but until Mike emailed me I had no idea these amps existed.
 It's a limited edition "Super Pro" PRII from the Fender factory.
-(Super Pro? come on, no-one was ever going to take one of these on the road, surely...)
 It seems they made 100 Super Champs, 100 PRIIs and 100 Concerts like this (and they made them without permission from the bosses...
 Paul Rivera pushed the idea through, got the cabs and from badges made up out-of-house...)
 Looks like it included an EV speaker (aluminium centre dome).
 The serial number (F338xxx) puts it in early 1984 (same time as the woodie Super Champs).
 Here are 2 more pics... good grief, he's even got the original footswitch...

 woodie badge